nukeourlimo/stupidlySimpleGrid/README.md

 $large-up, $medium-up, $small-up, $large-only, $medium-only, $small-only, etc!
 ```

-A couple of useful queries to put in your @media (assign them to vars)
+A couple of useful queries to put in your @media I would assign them to vars which makes the media query nicer to read.

 ```
 customRange($min, $max)